marcel-goldschen-ohm/NEU-365P-385L-Spring-2022/README.md

 ## Syllabus

+Below each topic I've listed a few links to additional information.

 * Course overview and introduction to the Python and Jupyter notebook ecosystem
 * Python basics
     * [Python Beginner Tutorials](https://www.tutorialsteacher.com/python)